GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex10_viruses.md

 Exercise: `VIBRANT` provides a number of different outputs.
 Explore through the various folders within the `vibrant/` folder and identify some that might be of particular interest.
 Open some of these files to see if you can find the following information:

+!!! quote ""

     * How many viral contigs did `VIBRANT` identify?
     * Of these, how many did `VIBRANT` identify as prophage?
     * What are some annotations of interest within the output annotations file?
       * *NOTE: the `VIBRANT` annotations file includes multiple columns for both **prokaryote** and **viral** protein predictions.
 Be careful as to which column you are looking at (as well as its associated confidence score) when assessing viral annotations vs. AMGs*.
     * Among these annotations, how many were flagged as AMGs?
     * What broad metabolic categories did the AMGs fall into?
       * *NOTE: as well as providing this information in table format, `VIBRANT` also generates a number of summary figures.
 These figures are not viewable within NeSI, but can be downloaded and opened on your local machine (e.g. via `scp ...`) if you wish to look more closely at these*.
     * Discussion point: How might we investigate whether identified putative AMGs are actually *within* the viral genomes, rather than residual contaminating host genomic sequence attached to the end of integrated prophage (but incompletely trimmed off in the excision process)?

 ---